-If you have concerns about your teenager’s substance use, talk to your teenager straight away and encourage your teenager to talk to the doctor, midwife or school nurse.
+If you have concerns about your child’s substance use, talk to your child straight away and encourage your child to talk to the doctor, midwife or school nurse.
 If teenagers know they’re not alone, they might be open to getting help.
 Pregnancy is a great motivator for change.

 Some young parents can get stressed out by pregnancy and early parenting.
 Some can end up feeling anxious, frustrated, angry or overwhelmed.
 Sometimes this can even lead to aggression or violence.
-If you notice your teenager struggling with these feelings, you or your teenager can get help by calling 1800 RESPECT (1800 737 732)
+If you notice your teenage child struggling with these feelings, you or your child can get help by calling 1800 RESPECT (1800 737 732)

 .
 You can also get online counselling at the 1800RESPECT website